bmcilw1/goodtechcofounders/src/pages/about/index.md

 ## My First Rodeo

-As soon as I left corporate, for months I spent all day, every day focusing on building my personal network.
+As soon as I left corporate, I spent all day, every day focusing on building my personal network for months.
 I went to any event that I could where entrepreneurs were likely to be.
 I went to startup meetups, angel and VC investor conferences, and tech accelerator programs.
 What I found blew me away - practically *every* entrepreneur was interested in attracting someone like me to help them with their startup!

-In the end, I found two startups and joined both as a potential technical cofounder.
-After a few months, I doubled down on my bets and strapped myself in for my first experience as a technical co-founder.
+In the end, I found two startups and decided to try both as a potential technical cofounder.
+After a few months, I doubled down on my bets, picked one, and strapped myself in for my first experience as a technical co-founder.
+In the process, I learned, made a lot of mistakes, and over time completely changed my opinions on what really matters to launch a successful new business.

 ## The Scalable Solution

-Early into my journey as a co-founder, I saw that the job required too much from me to be able to handle more than one at a time.
+Early into my journey as a co-founder, I learned that it's difficult to handle more than one project at a time.
 I knew that the need for good co-founders was so great it was staggering to me, but I couldn't personally satisfy that demand in any meaningful way.

 After working hard on our startup for months, I realized that the only way I would be able to share my needed expertise with those who needed it most was by freely publishing everything I could find about how to start a successful company.
 I decided to do it.